whisperengine-ai/psa-ai-frameworks/QUICK_START.md

 **Reality**: AI only provided form, not substance

 ### Stage 4: Expansion
-Person asks: "Does this apply to economics?
+Person asks: "Does this explain consciousness?
 Physics?
-Religion?"
+Mathematics itself?"

 AI says: "Yes!
 Here's how..."

-**Result**: Personal insight → Universal theory (unvalidated)
+**Result**: Initial observation → Universal theory (unvalidated)

 ### Stage 5: Institutional Ambitions
 Person proposes: "This should be global policy"